 The techniques presented allow reliability estimation of very complex systems.
 The Functional Reliability Block Diagram (RBD) of the system under investigation is first transformed into a table in an Excel Spreadsheet.
 Each cell within the table corresponds to a specific block in the RBD.
 Formulae for failure times entered into these cells are in accordance with the failure time distribution of the corresponding block and can follow exponential, normal, lognormal or Weibull distribution.
 The Excel pseudo random number generator is used to simulate failure times of individual units or modules in the system.
 Logical expressions are then used to determine system success or failure.
 Excel's macro feature enables repetition of the scenario thousands of times while automatically recording the failure data.
-Excel's graphical capabilities are later used for plotting the failure probability density function (PDF) and cumulative distribution function (CDF) of the overall system.
+Excel's graphical capabilities are later used for plotting the failure probability density function (PDF)

+and cumulative distribution function (CDF) of the overall system.
 These plots can be used by the Reliability Engineer to understand failure performance in addition to being able to estimate reliability.

-By applying for 10000 runs, this Monte Carlo technique for predicting the reliability for a geothermal plant, the reliability obtained was: 97,435.
-Modifying or adding Excel cells to collect the desired information enable performing additional reliability studies.
+By applying for 10000 runs, this Monte Carlo technique for predicting the reliability for a control unit of a geothermal plant, the reliability obtained was: 97,712.

+Additional reliability studies may be performed by modifying or adding Excel cells to collect the desired information.
 For example, if one desires to calculate the reliability as a function of time, the spreadsheet values for Mission Time (T_0) would be modified to accomplish this.